unexpectedjs/unexpected-check/documentation/index.md

 }, 'to be valid for all', numbers);
 ```

-But that assumption as actually not true as the build-in sort functions is based
+But that assumption is actually not true as the build-in sort functions is based
 on converting items to strings and comparing them.
 So you will get the following error:

 ```output